 Step 6

-Flip the green piece over and start pinning your pieces and your ribbon into place.
+Flip the green piece over, then start pinning your pieces and ribbon into place.

-Gather up your felt when pinning the white piece into place to create roomy car pockets.
+Gather your felt as you pin the white piece into place to create roomy car pockets, as shown in the image below.
 Before sewing, fold your project to ensure the proper placement of objects and ribbons.

 Step 7